5 ISA Ideas To Invest £100 PM

 How much money can I put in a Stocks and Shares ISA?

-You can add £20,000 for the current tax year, and this amount refreshes each tax year.
+You can add £20,000 for the current tax year, which refreshes each tax year.

 Is an Investment ISA platform a good idea?

-An Investment ISA is a good idea as long as you understand the risks involved and you’re comfortable making your own investment decisions.
+An Investment ISA is a good idea as long as you understand the risks involved and are comfortable making your investment decisions.
 You could lose money on your investments, but they could also significantly outperform other ISA investment options.